pylhc/omc3/README.md

 - `update_nattune_in_linfile.py` to update the natural tune columns in the lin files by finding the highest peak in the spectrum in a given interval
 - `write_madx_macros.py` to generate madx tracking macros with observation points from a twissfile
+- `luminosity_imbalance.py` to compute the luminosity imbalance between IP1 and IP5 after using kmod

 #### Examples
 can be found in the [`tests`](https://github.com/pylhc/omc3/tree/master/tests) files.